When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Philips Hue White and Color Starter Kit

-Philips Hue is perhaps the most common name in the intelligent lighting industry and for a good reason.
+Philips Hue is probably the most recognized name in smart lighting, and for good reason.

 4. Cree Smart Outdoor Light Bulb